jonelo/jacksum/docs/USE_CASES.md

 curl -sSL https://example.org/page.html | jacksum -a sha3-256 -F "#HASH" -
 b7cd39e7ec6c22c24e0938098d66516e1dcefe3a59457aed834717bc157a63d5
 ```

+Neither `curl` nor `wget` is guaranteed on a minimal GNU/Linux install or in a slim container image;
+which of the two is present depends on the distribution and the image.
+A desktop Ubuntu has both.
+`wget -qO- https://example.org/page.html` writes the same bytes to standard output as
+`curl -sSL`, so whichever you find feeds the same pipe.

 Store that value, and from then on compare against it: